msuzz/suzmacs/README.md

   - Redo+ (Undo with C-/, redo with C-?)
   - Reload current file with C-x C-v
   - Treemacs (Tree file browser)
+  - Flycheck
+  - LSP Mode with lsp-ui (M-. for definitions, M-? for references)
   - Magit (Git user-interface, C-x g to open, C-c M-g for shortcuts)
   - Java code completion via JDEE (server JAR included)
   - Use CPerl mode by default for Perl files